crozzoutz/crozzoutz/README.md

 - 👋 Hi, I’m @crozzoutz
 - 👀 I’m interested in ANDROID OS
-- 🌱 I’m currently learning AOSP FRAMEWORK
+- 🌱 I’m currently learning AOSP FRAMEWORK , Android App Development
 - 💞️ I’m looking to collaborate on AOSP
-- 📫 How to reach me hari15987@gmail.com
+- 📫 How to reach me harishz15987@gmail.com

 <!---
 crozzoutz/crozzoutz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.